-Amsterdam is more than the Red Light District; it boasts rich history, colorful canals and serene, relaxing parks.
+Amsterdam is more than the Red Light District; it’s chock full of history, colorful canals, museums and gorgeous, relaxing parks.
 Here’s how to experience all the fun Amsterdam has to offer in one weekend.

 Ohh, Amsterdam.
 The city that brings out all sorts of unexpected sides in people.

 While often regarded as Europe’s party hot spot, Amsterdam is also a city rich in history, culture and beauty.
 Its narrow maze of streets wrap mile after mile alongside the city’s canals, which hint at Amsterdam’s past as a major fishing town.